Review: Liga Privada Ünico Serie Feral Flying Pig (Prerelease)

 • One of the (few) problems I had with both the No. 9 and T52 Flying Pigs was that the vitola, while cool looking, was quite awkward to hold and smoke.
 I am pleased to say that the Feral Flying Pig fixes that in spades.
 While it is a large cigar, larger than my normal sized smokes by a mile, it is easy to hold and feels great in your mouth.

-• Make no mistake, this is a STRONG cigar.
+• Make no mistake, this is a strong cigar.
 In both samples I smoked, it took a while to get going.
 I remember thinking: c’mon dude, I thought this was going to be strong!
 But, by the end of the second third, it was firmly in the full category.
 It may be the strongest Liga Privada I have smoked.
-DO NOT smoke this before breakfast like my dumb ass did, unless you like that kinda feeling.
-(Sources tell me that while this is the strongest Flying Pig ever released, it is not the strongest Flying Pig ever made.
-Allegedly, there are a few test vitolas of the Flying Pig vitola that were made to be as strong as possible.)
+Do not smoke this before breakfast like I did, unless you like that kinda feeling.

 • Like all Liga Privadas I have ever smoked, this cigar produced smoke like a house on fire.